 The National Council for Accreditation of Teacher Education (NCATE) was founded "in 1954 to accredit teacher certification programs at U. S. colleges and universities.
 NCATE is a council of educators created to ensure and raise the quality of preparation for their profession.
-NCATE is recognized by the U. S. Department of Education as an accrediting institution (National Council of Accreditation of Teacher Education).
+NCATE is recognized by the U. S. Department of Education as an accrediting institution (National Council of Accreditation of Teacher Education)."

-There are currently two national teacher education accrediting organizations, mandatory in others.
+There are currently two national teacher education accrediting organizations, NCATE (National Council of Accreditation of Teacher Education) and TEAC (Teacher Education Accrediting Council).
+Accreditation is voluntary in some states and mandatory in others.
 In some states, California is an example, the state is creating their own accreditation.
 NCATE's president is James Cibulka and TEAC's is Frank Murray.
+TEAC's website lists staff members, board members and organization affiliates; whereas, NCATE's website does not list staff and it is difficult to find board members; however, the site does list the many organization affiliates.